eniya19/eniya19/README.md

 <h3 align="center">A passionate Learner || A Self Taught Data Analyst</h3>
 - 👩🏻‍💻 Software Engineer by profession, Data analyst by passion.

-- 🌱 I love business intelligence and insights extraction**
+- 🌱 Always looking for exploring every kind of data.**

 - 👯 I’m looking to collaborate and help on with **Python, Data Cleaning, Data Visualization, Data Analysis, SQL, PowerBI**